kezouke/ReProcess/README.md

 ### Handling Incorrect Usage

-If the `RepositoryContainer` is used or changed in an incorrect manner, the user will be guided automatically on how to resolve the issue.
+If the `ReContainer` is used or changed in an incorrect manner, the user will be guided automatically on how to resolve the issue.
 This is done through the `AbsentAttributesException` and internal checks that ensure required attributes are present and the container is not modified explicitly.

 ### JSON Tree Structure Description

 After running the analysis, the JSON structure stored at `db_url` will have the following format:

-#### Top-Level Structure:
+#### Top-Level Structure
 - `files`: A list of dictionaries, each representing a file analyzed.
-- `code_components`: A list of dictionaries, each representing a component (function or class or method) identified within the files.
+- `code_components`: A list of dictionaries, each representing a component (function, class, or method) identified within the files.
-- `external_components`: A list of ids of external import statements (components outside the parsed repo)
+- `external_components`: A list of IDs of external import statements (components outside the parsed repo).

-#### `files` List:
+#### `files` List
 Each dictionary in the `files` list contains:
 - `file_id`: A unique identifier for the file.
 - `file_path`: The relative path to the file.